-Is total revenue leviable from general rates and municipal charges on rateable properties as at 1 July.
+Is total revenue leviable from general rates, municipal charges and supplementary rates on rateable properties as at 1 July.
 This excludes service rates and service charges.

-Number of property assessments Is the number of rateable properties as at 1 July.
+Is the number of rateable properties as at 1 July.

 Input indicator - Revenue level